 Cellular aging is a process of changes in the DNA of cells.
 This results in a reduced ability to resist physical, chemical and biological damage.
 Cellular aging can promote the formation of new cancer cells or the onset of chronic diseases such as Alzheimer's, diabetes, osteoporosis or heart disease.

 Teeth are also affected by aging.
-To limit the cell-damaging effects of aging, we need to make some lifestyle changes such as avoiding smoking, eating healthy, exercising and treating dental problems such as cavities and gingivitis early, according to VeryWell Health.
+To limit the cell damage caused by aging, we need to make some changes in our lifestyle such as avoiding smoking, eating healthy, exercising and treating dental problems such as cavities and gingivitis early, according to VeryWell Health.

 Source link